Thursday, December 15

 • Veiled chameleon

-4. The Brookesia nana is the smallest of the chameleons.
-It was discovered in 2021 by German researchers.
-Depending on the gender it can grow to be about an inch long.
-It can't weigh much because it is very tiny.
-It could possibly be the smallest reptile in the world.
+4. The Brookesia nana is the smallest chameleon.
+German researchers discovered it in 2021.
+Depending on the gender, it can grow to about an inch long.
+Because it is very tiny, it can't weigh much.
+It could be the smallest reptile in the world.

 5. The Chapman's pygmy is one of the rarest chameleons in the world.
-They are very tiny but not as small as the Brookesia nana.
+It is very tiny, but not as small as the Brookesia nana.

 6. Chameleons are diurnal.
-Diurnal means they are mostly active during daytime hours.
+Diurnal means they are primarily active during daytime hours.

-7. Most chameleons are arboreal.
-Arboreal means they prefer to live in trees.
-Not all chameleons prefer to live in trees though, some like to live on the forest/desert floor.
+7. Most chameleons are arboreal, which means they prefer to live in trees.
+Not all chameleons prefer to live in trees; some like to live on the forest or desert floor.

-8. Chameleons live in the rain forest and places that have high temperatures like the desert.
-Most chameleons come from Africa and Asia.
-There are a lot of species of chameleons in Madagascar.
+8. Chameleons live in the rain forest and places with high temperatures, like the desert.
+Most come from Africa and Asia.
+There are many species of chameleons in Madagascar.

 Share a cool fact about chameleons with us: